-Create, – as in making a change and creating not only products but opportunities and relations for communities.
+Create, – as in making a change and creating not only products, but opportunities and relations for small producers and communities.

 Develop, as in developing relations, designs, methodes and products to improve social and economic opportunities.